Day 01 / 02

 Airstream of San Diego, San Marcos

-Drop the camper at 251 Travelers Way for the post-trip list, the broken sink clip, the rivets, the A/C error code, a floor fastener working up near the bedroom, and the passenger-side wheel well.
-Most of it we patched on the road; this is where it gets done right.
+Towed up in the morning and dropped the camper at 251 Travelers Way for the post-trip list, the broken sink clip, the rivets we already set, the A/C error code, a floor fastener working up near the bedroom, and the passenger-side wheel well.
+Pulled in at 8:27 AM reading Trip A 6,293.9, then a truck-only run home.

 Map 33.1320, -117.1710